Keyword Search Statistics for your Website

 We can also notice how much less clicks the other pages get (709 is 40% of 1,763, so less than half as much on that second page.)

 Yet, with a total of 7,444 clicks, it represents only 23.7% of all the clicks.
 This is an interesting factor because it means way more pages get hits through Google than you would imagine from that very small sample we see in the screenshot.
 Many pages receive just 1 to 4 clicks per month.
 Probably better than nothing, but not really worth it, I would say.

 I do not know how you can better organize your content from these numbers, but I would say that with a Niche website where you can have links to products for sale (affiliate links) you most certainly want to look into adding such links on your pages that perform the best.
 But make sure to do it in a smooth way, not a blatant ad in your face.
 I tried those before and it clearly doesn’t work.
 Make sure you use a link and tell people where the link takes them.
-Then you are likely to see traffic appearing on Amazon or whatever other affiliate program you have an account with.
+Then you’re likely to see traffic appearing on Amazon or whatever other Internet Affiliate programs you’re with.